SarahHenze/QPuB/README.md

  ## Documentation

-      A PDF version of the documentation will be soon added to the repository
+      <font color="magenta">A PDF version of the documentation will be soon added to the repository</font>

  ## Developers